 The Brunson brothers made several key allegations:

-- Violation of Oath of Office: The defendants, by certifying the election results without investigating alleged voter fraud, failed to perform their duties as prescribed by the Constitution and their oaths of office.
+- Violation of Oath of Office: The people in question, by approving the election results without looking into claims of voter fraud, did not do what the Constitution and their oaths asked them to do.

-- Denial of Constitutional Rights: The plaintiffs claim that their constitutional rights to due procedure and a fair election were violated.
+- Denial of Constitutional Rights: The people who brought the case feel that their rights under the Constitution, like the right to fair process and a fair election, were not respected.

 Relief Sought

-- Removal of Defendants from Office: They requested that all the named defendants be removed from their positions and barred from holding public office in the future.
+- Removal of Defendants from Office: They asked that all the people named as defendants lose their jobs and not be allowed to work in public office again.

-- Declaration of Election Invalidity: A declaration that the election results, as certified by the defendants, are invalid.
+- Declaration of Election Invalidity: They want a statement to say that the election results, which the defendants certified, are not real or are wrong.

 Legal Proceedings